-The whole process was horrendous and I was so angry and upset that I phoned up and cancelled the whole process as I couldn’t face going through that two more times!
+The whole process was horrendous and I was so angry and upset that I phoned up and cancelled the whole process as I couldn’t face going through those two more times!

-I might go into this in more detail in a separate post, so let me know if this would be something you’d be interest in hearing more about it?
+I might go into this in more detail in a separate post, so let me know if this would be something you’d be interested in hearing more about it?